Item 6: Understand type conversions

 Most of the coercions involve silent conversions of pointer and reference types in ways that are sensible and convenient for the programmer, such as:

-- converting a mutable reference to a non-mutable references (so you can use a
+• converting a mutable reference to a non-mutable references (so you can use a &mut T as the argument to a function that takes a &T)

-- converting3 an item lifetime to a "shorter" one (Item 15).
+• converting4 an item lifetime to a "shorter" one (Item 14).

 The second coercion of a user-defined type happens when a concrete item is converted to a trait object.
-This operation builds a fat pointer to the item; this pointer is fat because it also includes a pointer to the vtable for the concrete type's implementation of the trait – see Item 9.
+This operation builds a fat pointer to the item; this pointer is fat because it includes both a pointer to the item's location in memory, together with a pointer to the vtable for the concrete type's implementation of the trait – see Item 9.

 1: More properly known as the trait coherence rules.